modmail-dev/Modmail/README.md

 ### Hosting for patrons

-We offer installation, hosting and maintainance for Modmail bots for [**Patrons**](https://patreon.com/kyber).
+If you don't want to go through the trouble of setting up your own bot, and want to support this project as well, we offer installation, hosting and maintainance for Modmail bots for [**Patrons**](https://patreon.com/kyber).
 Join the support server for more info!

 ### Heroku
 This bot can be hosted on heroku.
 Installation via Heroku is done in your web browser.
 The [**installation guide**](https://github.com/kyb3r/modmail/wiki/Installation) will guide you through the entire installation process.
 If you run into any problems, join the [development server](https://discord.gg/etJNHCQ) for help and support.